AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 #### Stream Processing Function App code walk-through

-This Function App provides initial stream processing from the IoT Hub instance and saves the processed data to the Cosmos DB `telemetry` container.
+This Function App provides initial stream processing from the IoT Hub instance and saves the processed data to the Azure Cosmos DB `telemetry` container.

 1. Open **Functions.cs** within the **Functions.StreamProcessing** project.
 Let us first review the function parameters: